PROJECT HISTORY

 As an activist and organizer, Renaldo strives for transformative action rather than just transformative language.
 He is Director of Education for the Illinois Prison Project and creator of the Death Penalty Project.
 He has focused his work toward ending mass incarceration in Illinois, and now he is focused on ending the death penalty in this country and abroad.
 After being sentenced to death row, he woke up to his role in fighting for fair chances and bringing people around to accountability and responsibility from both sides of the coin.

-David Alfonso Moran is a first generation producer, organizer and storyteller.
-As a Chicano native to Chicago David uses his life experiences and education as a writer, director and facilitator to resist and challenge harmful dominant narratives by creating life affirming multimedia media projects and programming.
-As Multimedia Director and Producer for SoapBox for almost a decade David has directed and produced award winning films, co-host and produces the Bourbon 'n BrownTown podcast and has organized with variety of campaigns throughout Illinois.
-His mission: to continue building and fostering relationships with community organization, coalitions and institutions in the fight of the erasure, displacement, subjugation and extermination of all oppressed people.
+David is a first generation producer, organizer and storyteller.
+As a Chicano in Chicago David uses his life experiences and education as a writer, director and facilitator in resisting and challenging harmful dominant narratives by creating life affirming multimedia media projects and programming.
+As Multimedia Director and Producer for SoapBox for almost a decade David has directed and produced award winning films, co-host and produces the Bourbon 'n BrownTown podcast and continues to organize with variety of campaigns and movements throughout Illinois.
+His mission: to build and foster relationships with community orgs, coalitions and institutions in the fight against the displacement, subjugation, extermination and erasure of all people.